olavt/open-thread-border-router-silicon-labs/README.md

 Build the project, find the .s37 image file and flash it to your Silicon Labs Dev Kit.

-## Install the OpenThread Border Router software on a Raspberry Pi
+## Install the OpenThread Border Router software on a Raspberry Pi (not using Docker image)

 ### Prepare the Raspberry Pi